MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 ### Making the code multi-platform capable

-In the desktop project from the previous tutorial, `MainPage.xaml.cs` file contains a `GetItemsAsync` method that enumerates items from a `StorageFolder` representing the installed package location.
+In the desktop project from the previous tutorial, the `MainPage.xaml.cs` file contains a `GetItemsAsync` method that enumerates items from a `StorageFolder` representing the installed package location.
 Because that location is not available on certain platforms such as WebAssembly, we will need to make changes to this method to make it compatible with all platforms.
 We will accordingly make some changes to the `ImageFileInfo` class to ensure compatibility.

 First, we will make changes to the `GetItemsAsync` method.
 Replace the `GetItemsAsync` method in the `MainPage.xaml.cs` file with the following code: